 How does Udemy work?

 Udemy is home to a vast range of classes set at different prices, languages, durations, and teaching styles.

-To take a course on the platform, you aren’t required to sign up for a subscription.
-Unlike other spaces like Skillshare or Masterclass, Udemy offers various purchase options but works mainly on a pay-by-course policy instead of an ongoing monthly/yearly subscription.
+Unlike other platforms like Skillshare or Masterclass, Udemy offers various purchase options but works primarily on a pay-by-course basis instead vs ongoing monthly/yearly subscriptions.

-As a result, courses on Udemy don’t demand completion within a specific time frame and encourage learning at your own pace.
-Along with this, once enrolled in a class, lifetime access to video content and downloadable resources are guaranteed!
+Also, Udemy courses don’t demand completion within a specific time frame and, instead, encourage learning at your own pace.
+In addition, once enrolled in a class, lifetime access to video content and downloadable resources is guaranteed!

-Udemy isn’t an accredited institution, and therefore, doesn’t provide official accreditation to students.
-However, once concluding a paid class, enrollees receive a certificate: a beneficial feature for those starting in the workforce or wanting to add proof of skill development to their professional portfolio.
+Because Udemy isn’t an accredited online school, it doesn’t provide official accreditation to students.
+However, once concluding a paid class, enrollees receive a certificate: a beneficial feature for those dipping their toe into the workforce or wanting to add more skills to their professional portfolio.